 This course is a continuation of Clinic Practice II and provides for a realistic setting for students to practice their advanced skills as a dental assistant.
 Students are assigned to clinic extramural rotations and the student is expected to perform at an advanced level of dental assisting.

-Terms offered: S Classification: Occupational
+Terms offered: S emphasis on those related to the oral cavity.
+There is a concentration on recognition of normal and abnormal conditions of the oral cavity and surrounding tissues.